The simple recipe details

 - 1/3 cup lime juice, (about 2 limes)

-- 4 chicken breasts, see notes
+- 4 chicken breasts, thighs work too, see notes

 - 2 tbsp avocado oil, (or coconut oil)